 No company will be permitted to organize contests or drawings in their booth giving away prizes during the official convention dates.
 Companies will be permitted to give away items in their booth as long as the items are not given away as prizes from contests or drawings.

 The Manufacturer/Supplier Council has established a policy regarding machinery demonstrations during the AFSA exhibit show hours, based on safety standards determined by the Occupational Safety and Health Administration (OSHA).
-According to OSHA, sound levels greater than 85 decibels require a hearing conservation program be in place.
-Any company choosing to demonstrate machinery during show hours with a decibel level greater than 85 as considered by OSHA to be over the safety level will be required to select a booth in the designated area.
-For AFSA41, the designated “demonstration” area is located in the exhibit hall in the 500 aisle.
-Companies demonstrating over 85 decibels must provide safety standard ear plugs to attendees.
+According to OSHA, sound levels greater than 85 decibels require a hearing conservation program to be in place.
+Any company choosing to demonstrate machinery during show hours with a decibel level greater than 85, as considered by OSHA to be over the safety level, will be required to select a booth in the designated area.
+For AFSA42, the designated “demonstration” area is located in the exhibit hall in the 700 aisle.
+Companies demonstrating over 85 decibels must provide safety standard earplugs to attendees.
 Any company with a booth located in an area other than the demonstration area of the exhibit hall demonstrating machinery with a decibel level greater than 85 during show hours will be required to discontinue further demonstrations for the remainder of the show.
-The booth selection process will follow the order as defined by the point system.
+The booth selection process will follow the order defined by the point system.